What Is a Product?

-With promotion comes costs, so make sure you’re doing enough research on how well each method will do before investing in any one form.
+With promotion comes costs, so ensure you’ve researched how well each method will do before investing.

 The cost can be high depending on what kind of media you want to use for marketing purposes.

-As they say in marketing, “it’s all about location.“
+As they say in marketing, “It’s all about the location.“

 Location is a massive influence because consumers aren’t actively shopping for your product or service.

-When consumers want something, they are strongly influenced by what’s currently available.
+Consumers are strongly influenced by what’s currently available when they want something.

-Pricing determines profit margins and supply/demand and a marketing strategy for any company or brand that sells products to customers.
+Pricing determines profit margins, demand, supply, and a marketing strategy for any company or brand.

-The art of pricing is coming to life through the lens of your customer.
+The art of pricing comes to life through your customer’s lens.

 How to Price a Product?